Charles Osborne (music writer): Life and career

 Osborne wrote about opera and published books on Verdi, Wagner, Mozart, Puccini, Richard Strauss and the bel canto operas.
 His book, The Complete Operas of Verdi, was the first on that composer by someone who had actually seen all the operas staged.
 It was translated into Italian and published by Ugo Mursia Editore.
 The Opera Lover's Companion appeared in 2004.
 He also from early years in London wrote sleeve notes LP covers, and served on the editorial board of Opera magazine from 1970 to 1999.

 Osborne published an original novel, Pink Danube, in 2000 and adapted works for the stage as novels, which have been widely reprinted and translated into many languages.
 His novelised versions of Black Coffee (1998), The Unexpected Guest (1999) and Spider's Web (2000), all originally by Agatha Christie, have proved enduringly popular with readers.
 He also adapted Blithe Spirit (2004), by Noël Coward, and Oscar Wilde's The Importance of Being Earnest.

 Osborne held an honorary doctorate from Griffith University, Brisbane, for services to the arts and was a fellow of the Royal Society of Literature.
 He was a former president, and later council member, of the UK Critics Circle.

 In 2009, Italy conferred on him the honorific title of Commendatore dell'Ordine della Stella della solidarietà italiana, known as the Order of the Star of Italian Solidarity, for his outstanding contribution to the life and works of Verdi.

 In 2011, the King's Head Theatre, London, staged a successful world premiere of an Oscar Wilde play, Constance.
 The only play by Wilde previously unproduced, Constance was unearthed, translated and adapted by Osborne from the original French.
 Professor Joseph Bristow, a Wilde scholar based at UCLA wrote "Constance presents us with a startling Wildean drama in an arresting style.
 I left the King's Head Theater realizing that Wilde might have truly become the Irish Ibsen of his day".

 He died on 23 September 2017.

+Personal relationships

+Barrett Reid was his former lover.
+He met his future civil partner, Ken Thomson, in Australia in 1962.